jneubauer/joomlakey/README.md

 A plugin that allows Joomla administrators to use easy keyboard shortcuts to accomplish frequent tasks like saving an item (article, module, menu, etc), opening a new item, and other frequent tasks.

+### Release Downloads

+For downloadable releases, check the [Releases tab](https://github.com/jneubauer/joomlakey/releases).
+Probably safer than relying on what's currently in master.

 ### Setup

 Install.
 That's it! :) Just enable the plugin, and you can start using your shortcuts right away!